For the latest list of articulations visit the NCC Education website by clicking here.

 - To have a 4.5 IELTS or equivalent certificate for the Standard IFY (September start) or 5.5 IELTS or equivalent for the Intensive IFY (January start)*

 - To be in possession of a High School certificate

 *If you have not reached this level, you can join our Pre-Sessional IFY course in Malta until you reach the required level.

 How long is the course ?

 For successful completion of the programme you must follow the Standard Programme of 3 terms (30 weeks) in Malta.
-Students who join with an exceptionally high level of English (IELTS 5.5 or better) may be allowed to follow the Intensive Programme of 24 weeks only.
+Students who join with an exceptionally high level of English (IELTS 5.5 or better) may be allowed to follow the Intensive Programme of 24 weeks only starting in January.

 The total number of hours of study per week is 25 – 28 hours per week including research and self-study.

 What certificate will I receive at the end of my International Foundation Year?

 At the end of your course you will receive an International Foundation Year Certificate issued by NCC Education as well as an Academic Transcript giving details of your performance on the individual programme modules (Pass, Merit, Distinction).

 How will I be assessed?